What Is a Class Action Lawsuit?

 Class Action Lawsuit FAQs

 Below are answers to some of the most common questions related to class action lawsuits.
-For questions about specific lawsuits, talk to a class action attorney.
+For questions about specific lawsuits, talk to one of our class action attorneys.

 Who Can Join a Class Action Lawsuit?

 Class action lawsuits in the United States go as far back as 1820.
 However, modern class actions are governed by Rule 23 of the Federal Rules of Civil Procedure, which lists a number of conditions for certifying a class:

 - There must be so many members that it is impracticable to try each case individually.

 - All plaintiffs in the class must be presenting common questions of law.